wayne391/music-structure-analysis-in-matlab/README.md

 ### Features
 From Chroma Toolbox: CLP, CENS, CRP

-To see the influence on performance of chroma feature, please refer to [2]() Note that there are no MFCC feature, but my function accept customized feature  as input.
+To see the influence on performance of chroma feature, please refer to [2] Note that there are no MFCC feature, but my function accept customized feature  as input.
-I can't find good Harmonic Pitch Class profiles (HPCP) codes in matlab eand ssentia  is so hard to build.
+I can't find good Harmonic Pitch Class profiles (HPCP) codes in matlab and essentia  is so hard to build.
 Maybe I'll add this one day.
 ### Performance
 I use "mir_eval" for evaluation.
 The score is F-score with 3 seconds tolerance.
 dataset: Beatles (174 songs)